SymTorch: Symbolic Distillation of Neural Networks: Experimental details and extended results for

 \subsection{Setup}

 The specific prompts used to query the Llama-3.2-1B-Instruct model are shown in \cref{tab:llm_operations_prompts}.
 When generating text, we configured the LLM to perform greedy decoding (\texttt{do\_sample=False}) with a maximum generation limit of 250 new tokens.
 Since the LLM responses included explanatory text beyond the numeric answer (eg. step-by-step reasoning), we implemented a regex-based extraction function to parse the final numeric result from the LLM's output.
 We then created a wrapper function for each mathematical operation (addition, multiplication, temperature conversion, and counting) that: (1) took the numerical inputs as a NumPy array (eg. pairs of 3-digit integers for addition), (2) formatted these inputs into natural language prompts, (3) queried the LLM, (4) extracted the numeric answer, and (5) returned the result as a NumPy array.
-Finally, we used SymTorch's model-agnostic mode to wrap these functions and perform SR on the LLM's input-output behavior. \\ The SR parameters used are the default ones as in \cref{tab:def_sr_params} but we added a constraint on $\sin$ and $\exp$ to only take arguments of up to complexity 1 and ran the SR for 5000 iterations.
+Finally, we used SymTorch's model-agnostic mode to wrap these functions and perform SR on the LLM's input-output behavior.

+The SR parameters used are the default ones as in \cref{tab:def_sr_params} but we added a constraint on $\sin$ and $\exp$ to only take arguments of up to complexity 1 and ran the SR for 5000 iterations.

 \paragraph{SR Wall-Clock Time} Symbolic distillation required 5-15 minutes on an Apple M4 Max SoC (14-core CPU: 10 performance + 4 efficiency cores, 36\,GB unified memory) for each of these operations.